 •You have a FlowForce Server user account with permissions to one of the containers (by default, the /public container used in this example is accessible to any authenticated user).

-•This example uses the address.xsd file available in the RaptorXML Server installation folder.
-On a Windows 8 system running 32-bit FlowForce Server, the path would be C:\Program Files (x86)\Altova\RaptorXMLServer2020\examples\address.xsd, unless you installed RaptorXML Server in a different folder.
+On a 64-bit Windows running 32-bit RaptorXML Server, the path is C:\Program Files (x86)\Altova\RaptorXMLServer2023\examples\address.xsd, unless you installed RaptorXML Server in a different folder.

-The parameters applicable to the valany function are now visible on the page.
-Note that the mandatory parameter that you need to supply is shown as an expanded field.
+4.Next to "Execute function", browse for the /RaptorXML/valany function.
+Note that the mandatory parameter File is shown as an expanded field.

-4.In the File field, enter the path and file name of the file that you want to validate, for example, C:\Program Files (x86)\Altova\RaptorXMLServer2020\examples\address.xsd.
+5.In the File text box, enter the path to the schema file that you want to validate, for example, C:\Program Files\Altova\RaptorXMLServer2023\examples\address.xsd.

-5.Under Triggers, click new Timer and create a trigger that will run the job at a specific time in future (see also Timer Triggers).
+6.Under "Triggers", click new Timer and create a trigger that will run the job at a specific time in future.
+For details, see Timer Triggers.

-6.Under Credentials, select an existing credential record or specify a local credential (see also Credentials).
+7.Under "Credentials", select an existing credential record or specify a local credential.
+For details, see Credentials.

-7.Click Save.
-The job will run at the time specified in the trigger.
-To see whether the job executed successfully, refer to the job log (see Viewing the Job Log).
-Specifically, in the log entry details page, result="OK" means that the validation process was successful, for example:
+The job will run at the date and time specified in the trigger.
+To see whether the job executed successfully, refer to the job log.
+Specifically, in the Instance Log page, an entry like the one below indicates successful validation: